hckrtst/cs-refresh/problems/Readme.md

 # TODO's

-Implement a queue with two stacks
+Implement a queue with two stacks.

+Implement a "ring" data structure.

+STL stack is typically composed of other generic containers.
+Build a stack using deque. vector adnd list respectively. example using linked list [here](http://codereview.stackexchange.com/a/51802).

 Implement strstr() to Find a Substring in a String - [http://articles.leetcode.com/implement-strstr-to-find-substring-in/](http://articles.leetcode.com/implement-strstr-to-find-substring-in/)